-Childhood systemic lupus erythematosus (SLE) is a severe autoimmune disease that occurs when the immune system is overactive and mistakenly attacks the body, causing inflammation in most organs, including skin rash, joint swelling with pain, kidney problems, lung inflammation and disorders of the nervous system.
+Childhood systemic lupus erythematosus (SLE) is a severe autoimmune disease that occurs when the immune system is overactive and mistakenly attacks the body, causing inflammation in many organs, including skin rash, joint swelling with pain, kidney problems, lung inflammation and disorders of the nervous system.
 This causes severe multisystem disease that can lead to organ damage.

 Other symptoms of childhood systemic lupus erythematosus include: